 CMS von Erlach Poncet Ltd

-CMS von Erlach Poncet AG provides expert advice to clients through more than 80 specialized lawyers based in Zurich and Geneva.
-As part of CMS, our clients have access to over 3,400 lawyers and tax advisors working in 65 offices across Europe, Asia and Middle East.Show more
+CMS von Erlach Poncet AG provides expert advice through more than 100 specialized lawyers based in Zurich and Geneva.
+As part of CMS, we offer to our clients access to 4'500 lawyers and tax advisors covering 41 jurisdictions with more than 73 offices worldwide.
+CMS is ranked as a Top 10 Global Law Firm.Show more

 White Collar Crime